sebapersson/PEtab.jl/docs/src/tutorials/sciml/ude_extended.md

 nothing # hide
 ```

-Regardless of how the Lux model is defined, in this case it must be wrapped as an `MLModel`
+Regardless of how the Lux model is defined, in the `ODEProblem` case it must be wrapped as
-and given a unique ID:
+an `MLModel` and given a unique ID:

 ```@example 1
 using PEtab